Best baby food makers and blenders 2023 - tested by parents

 Reasons to avoid

-The BabyBrezza would make a subtle, compact addition to any kitchen surface, even those a little short on space!
-With a ‘one step’ function, it can handle automatically blending food after steaming with just one step from the user, namely turning the blades upside down.
-It can also just steam, or just blend and can hold a generous 800g in total.
+The BabyBrezza would make a subtle, compact addition to any kitchen surface, even if you're a little short on space.
+With a ‘one step’ function, it can handle automatically blending food after steaming in just one step, namely turning the blades upside down.
+It can also just steam or just blend and can hold a generous 800g in total.

-The base is well laid out, with easy to press buttons in a logical order and a digital display to keep an eye on the machines progress.
-The black, white and orange colourway offers a mature pop of colour without making the maker look like a child’s toy.
+I found the base well laid out, with easy-to-press buttons displayed in a logical order and a digital display to keep an eye on the progress of the machine - helpfully straightforward for tired parents.
+The black, white, and orange colourway offers a pop of colour without making the machine resemble a child’s toy.

-I liked that the lightweight water compartment was removable, but thought it a shame there were no measurements printed on the side of the bowl.
-However, I did appreciate that because everything happens in that one bowl so I don’t have a huge pile of washing up to deal with once I’m done.
-Even better is that both the bowl and the blades are dishwasher safe, so tidying up really can be done efficiently.
+I like that the lightweight water compartment is removable, but think it's a shame there are no measurements printed on the side of the bowl.
+However, I appreciate that because everything happens in that one bowl I don’t have a huge pile of washing up to deal with once I’m done.
+Even better, the bowl and the blades are dishwasher safe, so I was able to tidy up really quickly and easily after using this machine - a real bonus, since no one wants to spend longer cleaning up than actually making baby food!

-The bowl and water compartment do both need handling with care, however; the way that the latter attaches to the machine is somewhat on the delicate side.
+The bowl and water compartment both need handling with care.
+In particular, I found the way that the latter attaches to the machine a little bit delicate.

 5. Tommee Tippee Quick Cook Baby Food Maker